 WORLDS FASTEST TALKING FEMALE (603.32 WORDS IN 54.2 SECONDS)

 Fran at the Guinness museum in New York City.
 She is seen here with the Co-founder Norris McWhirter, demonstrating her record for the press.

 Dubbed “Fast Talker Extraordinaire” by the Associated Press, comedienne Fran Capo doesn’t mind if you call her motor mouth.
 In fact, she’s proud of it!
-Fran Capo is The Guinness Book of World Records fastest talking female clocked at 603.32 words in 54.2 seconds.
+Fran Capo is The Guinness Book of World Records fastest talking woman clocked at 603.32 words in 54.2 seconds.
 That’s 11 words a second!
-Her record also appears in Ripley’s Believe it or Not – 2006 Planet Eccentric book (on page 109).
-(Ya think she looked?)

 One day, Dinah Prince from the Daily News called and said she wanted to do an article on me.
 When she had finished interviewing me for the article, she asked, “What are you planning to do next?’
 Next?
 Well at the time there was nothing I was planning on doing next, so I asked her what she meant, stalling for time.
 She said she really wanted to follow my career.
 Here was a woman from The Daily News telling me she was interested in me!
 So I thought I’d better tell her something.

 What came out was, “I’m thinking about breaking the Guinness Book of World Records for the Fastest Talking Female.”
 The newspaper article came out the next day, and she included my parting remarks about trying to break the world’s Fastest-Talking Female record.
 At about 5:00 P.M. that afternoon, I got a call from CNN asking me to go on the Larry King Live Show.
 They wanted me to try to break the record.
 They told me they would send a limo to pick me up at 8:00.
 That was only three hours.
 They insisted because they wanted me to do it that same night!
 Talk about pressure.